-Prospective grant applicants are invited to schedule a meeting with the Foundation’s volunteer staff to receive an overview of the funding opportunity and to ask specific questions.
-Contact Cindy Gaskins at 812-766-0550 or firstname.lastname@example.org to schedule an orientation meeting.
+Prospective grant applicants are invited to schedule a meeting with our Pike County Community Foundation volunteer, Cindy Gaskins, to receive an overview of the funding opportunity and to ask specific questions.
+Contact Cindy at (812) 766-0550 or email email@example.com to schedule an orientation meeting.

 The Foundation welcomes funding requests from nonprofit organizations that are deemed tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving the county.
 Applications from nonprofit organizations not classified as a 501(c)(3) public charity may be considered provided the project is charitable and supports a community need.
-In this case, the organization may be required to obtain a fiscal sponsor.
+The applicant organization may be required to obtain a fiscal sponsor to receive the grant.

 Program Areas Considered for Funding

 Please visit our Program Areas page for details about the kinds of projects and programs supported through our Community Good Grants Program.

 - Community Development